 We know you love to travel, but sometimes it’s nice to see the world from the comfort of your own home.
-Whether you’re looking for vacation inspiration or just need to quell a severe case of wanderlust, these five shows are sure to educate and entertain.
+Whether you’re looking for vacation inspiration or just need to quell a severe case of wanderlust, these six shows on Amazon Prime are sure to educate and entertain.

 1. Aerial America